 In a second pot, heat the stock and wine.

-In a wide risotto pan or frying pan saute the minced onion in the oil or butter over low heat until golden.
+In a wide risotto pan or frying pan saute the minced onion in the butter over low heat until golden and soft.

 Add your choice of vegetables, chopped to 1/2 inch dice.
 Mushrooms are the traditional addition to risottos; however, asparagus tips, artichoke hearts, or radicchio are fine choices.
 With asparagus, save the tips for the last 3 minutes or they will melt away.
 Saute the vegetables just until limp.